UznetDev/AdventureWorks-Dashboard/README.md

 ## Project Overview

-The Sales TotalDue Prediction app allows users to input various sales-related data fields such as `SalesOrderID`, `OrderQty`, `LineTotal`, `StandardCost`, and more.
+The Sales Dashboard app allows users to input various sales-related data fields such as `SalesOrderID`, `OrderQty`, `LineTotal`, `StandardCost`, and more.
 The application uses a pre-trained Linear Regression model to predict the total due for the given input data.
 This app can be used by businesses to estimate future order dues based on historical data.
+With the smart dashboard, you can view the current sales situation.

 ## Features